xeroctl batches

 --endpoint <slug> |

-Endpoint slug.
-Required for all batch operations. |
+required | n/a | Endpoint slug.
+Required for every batch operation. |

 |---|---|---|